 While YouTube TV completely dominates this space, every other service is now clamoring for the #2 spot.
 Philo, FuboTV and Hulu + Live TV have all seen their presence grow as Sling TV declines.

 Nevertheless, the most important data to go on here are not Trends search interest numbers, but subscriber counts.
 On that end, Hulu with Live TV is the clear winner with over 3 million subscribers as of 2020.

-Now, there are hundreds of on-demand streaming services crowding the market, all competing for a limited number of subscribers.
+Now, there are hundreds of on-demand streaming services crowding the market (more than 300), all competing for a limited number of subscribers.
 One study found 70 percent of consumers think there are too many choices on the market right now, which is not good news for new entrants.